neandrake/spirc/README.md

 ###About
 * This library is developed as a personal project to learn the IRC protocol.
 It is designed to be self-contained - no dependencies.

+####Status (May 6 2014)
+* Currently only client api is functional.
+The only testd commands for IRC have been those used for registering, joining/parting channels, sending/receiving messages.
+The current example1 script (described below) is fully functional and works.
+The auto-pong, auto-alt-nick-registering, and sending threshold are all functional.

 ###API

 ####Overview